surma/surma.dev/content/things/js-to-asc.md

 ---
 title: "Is WebAssembly magic performance pixie dust?"
-date: "2021-04-12"
+date: "2021-04-13"
-live: false
+live: true
 socialmediaimage: "social.png"
 ---

-Add WebAssembly, get performance?
+Add WebAssembly, get performance.
 Is that how it really works?

 <!-- more -->